yellows8/3ds_smashbroshax/README.md

 * v1.1.1.
 USA: supported+tested. "gameother": supported+tested.
 * v1.1.2.
 USA: supported+tested. "gameother": supported+tested.

-Last version tested with this vuln was v1.1.2, vuln still isn't fixed with that version.
 This exploit was fixed with the regular-demo update, which was released at the following date-times:
 * JPN: 17 November, 2015 05:09:49 -0600.
 * EUR: 19 November, 2015 09:00:05 -0600.
 * USA: 20 November, 2015 13:45:07 -0600.

+This exploit was fixed with the v1.1.3 Smash Bros game update released on December 15, 2015.
+The previously vulnerable  function is now identical to the one from the updated demo mentioned above.
+See below regarding running old game-versions.

 EUR and JPN full-game .code binaries addresses-wise are basically the same, for v1.0.4 at least.
 Hence, the filenames for these two regions include "gameother".